 4. Sierra.com

-Return policy: 40 days; store credit offered after
+Return policy: 40 days for items in original condition; store credit offered after

 International shipping: No